-JVMXRay Project [Project Github] JVMXRay is a technology for near-realtime monitoring of access to system resources within the Java Virtual Machine.
+JVMXRay Project [github], JVMXRay is a technology for near-realtime monitoring of access to system resources within the Java Virtual Machine.
 It’s designed with application security emphasis but is also beneficial for software quality processes and diagnostics.

-OWASP Security Logging Project, [Project Wiki] software project that extends popular SLF4J compliant loggers like log4j and logback to include features helpful for security and auditing.
+OWASP Security Logging Project [github], software project that extends popular SLF4J compliant loggers like log4j and logback to include features helpful for security and auditing.
 I am a project leader and code contributor with two others.
 (OWASP AppSec Rome 2016 slides)

-Iron-Clad Java: Building Secure Web Applications, [Book] book project on web application security I did with friends, available on Amazon.
-I was the technical editor, wrote the Foreword, and contributed content to the Logging chapter.
+Iron-Clad Java: Building Secure Web Applications [book], Book project on web application security I did with friends, available on Amazon.
+I was the technical editor, contributed some to the Logging chapter, helped on follow-on logging project, and wrote the Foreword.
 Interesting book blooper, Foreword was unintentionally omitted by the publisher but it was included on later print runs.
-The book is still in print and relevant.

-DEVOXX Interview: Interview on Java Security by Yolande [Video], interview regarding security improvements in Java.
+DEVOXX Interview [video], Interview on Java Security by Yolande [video], interview regarding security improvements in Java.

-Article for Java Advent 2018, Java Data Protection Recommendations.
+Java Advent [article], Java Data Protection Recommendations.
 Erik Costlow and I briefly cover a few common Java cryptography challenges encountered by developers on their projects.

-Black Hat 2013 Conference Featured Presentation, Oracle: On Java Security, [Web] invited to present by BH leadership candidly on Java security under Non-Disclosure Agreement to top world technology leaders.
-Featured presenter of three which included, Alex Stamos [Yahoo CSO], and General Alexander [16th Director of the National Security Agency].
+Black Hat 2013 Conference Featured Presentation [web], Oracle: On Java Security, invited to present by BH leadership candidly on Java security under Non-Disclosure Agreement to top world technology leaders.
+Featured presenter of three which included, Alex Stamos [Yahoo/Facebook CSO], and General Alexander [16th Director of the National Security Agency].
 An honor and amazing opportunity to share the same space as these guys.